Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Additional Experimental Details

 \subsection{Dataset Details}

 \underline{\textbf{Pendulum}}.
 The Pendulum dataset \cite{DBLP:conf/cvpr/YangLCSHW21} is a synthetic dataset that consists of $7$K images with resolution $96\times 96\times 4$ generated by $4$ ground-truth causal variables: $u_1=$ pendulum angle, $u_2=$ light position, $u_3=$ shadow length, and $u_4=$ shadow position, which are continuous values.
 Each causal variable is determined from the following process with nonlinear functions.
+The causal graph is shown in Figure \ref{fig:pendu}.

 \underline{\textbf{Flow}}.
 The Flow dataset \cite{DBLP:conf/cvpr/YangLCSHW21} is a synthetic dataset that consists of $8$K images with resolution $96\times 96\times 4$ generated by $4$ ground-truth causal variables: $u_1=$ ball radius, $u_2=$ water height, $u_3=$ hole position, and $u_4=$ water flow, which are continuous values.
-Each causal variable is determined from the following process with nonlinear functions. \\
+The causal graph is shown in Figure \ref{fig:wf}. \\

 \underline{\textbf{Causal Circuit}}.
 The Causal Circuit dataset is a new dataset created by \cite{brehmer2022weakly} to explore research in causal representation learning.
 The dataset consists of $512\times 512\times 3$ resolution images generated by $4$ ground-truth latent causal variables: robot arm position, red light intensity, green light intensity, and blue light intensity.
 The images show a robot arm interacting with a system of buttons and lights.
 The data is rendered using an open-source physics engine.
 The original dataset consists of pairs of images before and after an intervention has taken place.
-For the purposes of this work, we only utilize observational data of either the before or after system.
+For this work, we only utilize observational data of either the before or after system.
 The data is generated according to the following process: